 Optional Extras (Subject to Requirements)

-If you require the band to set up earlier in the day, we charge £60 for every additional hour required.
+If you require the band to set up earlier in the day, we charge for every additional hour.

-If you would like us to play for longer, we offer an additional 45 minute set for an extra £300.
+If you would like us to play for longer, we offer an additional 45 minute set.

-If you would like live piano/keyboard music whilst guests arrive, we are happy to provide this for £60 per hour.
+If you would like live piano/keyboard music whilst guests arrive, we are happy to provide this for an additional hourly charge.